Are Proactive Remediations run during Autopilot?

 2. The Basics

 But still, I couldn’t explain why some of you aren’t noticing the execution of Proactive remediations during Autopilot.
-I decided to take a look at what happens when you enroll your device with Autopilot and have assigned some proactive remediations to your devices.
+I decided to look at what happens when you enroll your device with Autopilot and have assigned some proactive remediations to your devices.

 As shown above, I made sure I added Proactive remediation to enable Bitlocker on all devices